 They prefer a slightly warm temperature between 75 to 82° F.

-Angelfish need slightly acidic water, so a pH scale of 6.8 to 7 is recommended.
-The water hardness should be between 3 to 8 dKH.
+They need slightly acidic water, a pH of 6.8 to 7 is recommended.
+The water hardness should be between 3 and 8 dKH.

 They need 8 to 12 hours of lighting every day.
-You can use any type of light that is commonly used for fish tanks.
-The water should be clear to allow the light to enter the lower regions of the tank.
-Avoid adding floating plants as they will block the light.
+Any type of aquarium lighting will be good for them.
+The water should be clear so that the light will reach the bottom of the tank.
+Avoid adding floating plants because they will block the light.

-To replicate their swampy living conditions in the wild, you can add live plants inside the tank.
-Live plants like Java Fern can be added.
+To replicate their swampy living conditions in the wild, living plants can be added to their tank.
+Plants like Java Fern are good choices for them.
 These plants are tall and need low lighting.
-They are easy to care and will make a great addition to your fish tank.
-You can also add other live plants like Amazon Swords or Java Moss.
+They are easy to care for and will make a great addition to your fish tank.
+Other good living plants like Amazon Swords or Java Moss will compliment your aquarium.

-Adding decorations like driftwood and rocks is also recommended.
-They will help to create hiding places for Angelfish.
+Adding decorations like driftwood and rocks are also recommended.
+They will help create hiding places for your fish.

-For the substrate, you should use something soft like sand or mud.
-Like all Cichlids, Angelfish also like to dig so these will be an excellent choice.
-Avoid using gravel or any other hard substrate as it can cut their fins and scales.
+For the substrate, something soft like sand or mud works well.
+Like all Cichlids, Angelfish like to dig so these will be an excellent choice.
+Avoid using gravel or any other hard substrate because it can cut their fins and scales.